Large Aperture Outreach Telescope (LAOT)

 In this stage the primary mirror blank will need to be machined to the appropriate curve.

-Stage 2: Mirror Figuring (IN PROCESS)
+Stage 2: Mirror Figuring (COMPLETE)

 The glass will then be sent to the optician for figuring.
 This is where the glass will be polished and turn it into the mirror.

-Stage 3: Primary Coating
+Stage 3: Primary Coating (IN PROCESS)

 The primary will then be sent off to be coated.
 This is where the glass will receive its aluminum coating.
 Once coated the primary will be completed.